HooiZhiYong/CRUD-staff-management_java/README.md

 **-gender validation (1 as male and 2 as female)**

-**actually this is the one of the part of my university assignment and it is under my contribution, and we get a B+ in the final programme, the full programme i would not upload it as the rule of privacy.**
+**This is one of the parts of my university assignment, which is under my contribution.
+We received a B+ in the final program, and I would not upload it due to privacy concerns.
-**Im still not good enough so i would need some improvement thanks**
+I am still not good enough so I need some improvement thanks.**